vl85/BayunDB/docs/project/implementation-plans/aggregation-operators.md

 - ✅ Parser implementation is complete with tests
 - ✅ AST structure has been enhanced to support GROUP BY, HAVING, and aggregate functions
 - ✅ Logical planner has been updated to create Aggregate nodes
-- ✅ Physical planner structure for HashAggregate has been created
+- ✅ Physical planner has been updated to handle aggregation
+- ✅ Cost model enhanced to account for group-by complexity
+- ✅ Placeholder HashAggregateOperator has been created
 - ✅ Integration tests for parser features are passing
-- ⏳ Execution engine implementation is pending
+- ⏳ Full execution engine implementation for aggregation is pending
-- ⏳ Full end-to-end query execution for aggregation is pending
+- ⏳ End-to-end query execution for aggregation is pending

 ## Next Steps

-1. Implement the HashAggregateOperator in the execution engine
+1. Complete the HashAggregateOperator implementation with grouping and aggregation logic
+2. Add support for HAVING clause evaluation in the execution engine
-2. Connect the physical plan nodes to the execution operators
-3. Update the build_operator_tree function to create proper aggregate operators
-4. Add performance testing for aggregation operations
+3. Add performance testing for aggregation operations
+4. Refine cost model based on real benchmarks

 ## Dependencies